apache/nuttx/Documentation/platforms/arm/rp23xx/boards/raspberrypi-pico-2/index.rst

-A BOOTSEL button, which if held down when power is first applied to the board, will cause the RP2350 to boot into programming mode and appear as a storage device to a computer connected via USB .
+A BOOTSEL button, which if held down when power is first applied to the board, will cause the RP2350 to boot into programming mode and appear as a storage device to the computer connected via USB.
-Saving a .UF2 file to this device will replace the Flash ROM contents on the RP2040.
+Saving a .UF2 file to this device will replace the Flash ROM contents on the RP2350.

 Pin Mapping
 ===========